vatass/ConformalBiomarkerTrajectories/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-We thank the reviewers and the NeurIPS community for their valuable feedback.
-This work was supported by [funding information].

 ## Contact

 For questions about this work, please contact: